thunderbird/developer-docs/add-ons/updating/tb78/README.md

 ## Experiment-ing with new APIs

 While the Thunderbird team plans to add more APIs with upcoming releases, the current set of APIs will not be sufficient to port most add-ons.
 To work around this limitation, add-ons can introduce their own, additional APIs as so-called [*experiments*](https://thunderbird-webextensions.readthedocs.io/en/latest/how-to/experiments.html).

 {% hint style="info" %} Any feature that was available in previous versions of Thunderbird remains available in Thunderbird 78 inside of experimental APIs. {% endhint %}

 As experiments usually run in the main process and have unrestricted access to any aspect of Thunderbird, they are expected to require updates for each new version of Thunderbird.
-To reduce the maintainance burden in the future, it is in your own interest to use experimental APIs only to the extent necessary for the add-on.
+To reduce the maintenance burden in the future, it is in your own interest to use experimental APIs only to the extent necessary for the add-on.

 Best practice: Try to write APIs that would be useful for a wide range of add-ons, not just the one you're porting.
 That way, you can later on propose the API you designed for inclusion in Thunderbird, with your add-on serving as reference implementation.
 If your APIs become a part of Thunderbird, you no longer need to maintain them as part of the add-on.